react-component/form/README.md

 ### React.Component: function(WrappedComponent:React.Component)

-Will pass a object as prop form with the following memebers to WrappedComponent:
+Will pass a object as prop form with the following members to WrappedComponent:

 ### Object: getFieldProps(name, option)